V4Fire/Core/src/core/data/README.md

 console.log(providers['User']);
 ```

-The name to register is taken from a class name of the provider.
+The name to register is taken from the class name of the provider.
 Also, you can declare a namespace that is concatenated with the name.

 ```js
 import Provider, { provider, providers } from 'core/provider';